kabircse/Design-Principle-Pattern/DesignPrinciple/README.md

 //Design principle is a set of guidelines that ensure the OOP concept.

 **SOLID principle:**
-1. Single Responsibility (SRP): A class should have only one reason to change.
+1. **Single Responsibility Principle (SRP)**: A class should have only one reason to change.
-2. Open-closed (OCP): Entities should be open for extension but closed for modification.
+2. **Open-closed Principle (OCP)**: Entities should be open for extension but closed for modification.
-3. Liskov substitution (LSP): Objects of a superclass should be replaceable with objects of its subclasses without affecting the correctness of the program.
+3. **Liskov Substitution Principle (LSP)**: Objects of a superclass should be replaceable with objects of its subclasses without affecting the correctness of the program.
-4. Interface segregation () :
-5. Dependency inversion (DI) :
+4. **Interface Segregation Principle (ISP)**: A client should not be forced to implement interfaces they don't use, and classes should not be forced to depend on methods they do not use.
+5. **Dependency Inversion Principle (DIP)**: It states that high-level modules/classes should not depend on low-level modules/classes but should depend on abstractions/interfaces.
+Additionally, abstractions should not depend on details; rather, details should depend on abstractions.
+Decoupling between modules by using abstractions (interfaces or abstract classes) to facilitate a flexible and interchangeable system.

-Example code not following any SOLID principle:
+Example not following any SOLID principle:
 ```php
     class Order
     {